-Researchers identified new gene which may have the ability to prevent HIV from spreadingSeptember 18th, 2013 in HIV & AIDS /
+Researchers identified new gene which may have the ability to prevent HIV from spreadingSeptember 18, 2013 in Medicine & Health / HIV & AIDS

 A team of researchers led by King's College London has for the first time identified a new gene which may have the ability to prevent HIV, the virus that causes AIDS, from spreading after it enters the body.

 Published in Nature today, the study is the first to identify a role for the human MX2 gene in inhibiting HIV.
 Researchers say this gene could be a new target for effective, less toxic treatments where the body's own natural defence system is mobilised against the virus.